Digidirect Launches Marketplace Expanding Range Of Innovation

-(MENAFN- Media OutReach Newswire) Sydney, Australia - News Direct - 5 February 2024 - digiDirect , one of Australia's leading retail destinations catering to the consumer electronics needs of content creators, has now launched the digiDirect Marketplace, called digiMarket .
+(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> Sydney, Australia - News Direct - 5 February 2024 - digiDirect , one of Australia's leading retail destinations catering to the consumer electronics needs of content creators, has now launched the digiDirect Marketplace, called digiMarket .

 With a thriving community of over 500,000 customers and over 18 years commitment to delivering exemplary shopping experiences both online and in stores, digiDirect has been a leader in the industry, catering to a diverse consumer base, including photographers, videographers, podcasters, social media creators, gamers, filmmakers, students and businesses.